Fixed-Rate Ending Soon?, Secure your Rate Now

 Mortgage affordability

-Bear in mind that your affordability profile will come into even sharper focus when buying a second home, namely because you’ll need to prove that you can afford to cover payments for two mortgages, rather than just one.
+Bear in mind that your affordability profile will come into even sharper focus when buying a second home.
+This is because you’ll need to prove you can cover payments for two mortgages, rather than just one.

-Lenders will take your existing mortgage payments and all other related costs into account before deciding whether or not they can lend to you, and their affordability checks will often be stricter.
-Make sure to check your credit score too, as if it’s worsened since you bought your first home it could be more difficult to be approved for a second residential mortgage.
+Lenders will consider your existing mortgage payments and all other related costs before deciding whether they can lend to you, and their affordability checks will often be stricter.
+Make sure to check your credit score, too, as if it’s worsened since you bought your first home, it could be more difficult to be approved for a second residential mortgage.

 Try our mortgage affordability calculator below to get a rough idea of how much you could borrow…